Aliases for POLR1C Gene

-POLR1C (Polymerase (RNA) I Subunit C) is a Protein Coding gene.
+POLR1C (RNA Polymerase I Subunit C) is a Protein Coding gene.
 Diseases associated with POLR1C include Leukodystrophy, Hypomyelinating, 11 and Treacher Collins Syndrome 3.
-Among its related pathways are RNA Polymerase III Transcription Initiation and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+Among its related pathways are Innate Immune System and RNA Polymerase III Transcription Initiation.
 GO annotations related to this gene include protein dimerization activity and RNA polymerase III activity.

 UniProtKB/Swiss-Prot for POLR1C Gene